Freddsle/fedRBE/evaluation_clusterization_after_correction/real_datasets/multiomics/README.md

 ## Why this is k-means-ready

-Each per-modality block (Transcriptomics, Proteomics, Metabolomics) is row-zscored and divided by `sqrt(n_features)` before vertical concatenation, so no single modality dominates the joint Euclidean distance.
-The `evaluation_utils/datasets.yaml` entry for `multiomics` therefore sets `pre_scaled: true`, which makes both `run_central_kmeans()` and the FeatureCloud per-client `config_kmeans.yml` skip a second scaling pass.
+The three modality matrices are stacked vertically (rows: features prefixed by modality name; columns: pseudo-matched samples) and saved as a single joint matrix.
+No manual per-feature scaling is applied here — the standard `run_central_kmeans()` and the FeatureCloud `config_kmeans.yml` each apply their own per-feature scaling on the joint matrix, the same way they do for every other dataset.

 K-means runs on the **joint matrix containing all three modalities together** (Transcriptomics + Proteomics + Metabolomics rows stacked, samples as columns).